The College Board will allow at-home testing for AP exams in response to COVID-19

 As schools across the country have closed, the College Board is striving to “give every AP student the opportunity to earn the college credit and placement they’ve been working toward all year,” it said.
 It plans to stream AP review sessions delivered by teachers nationwide starting March 25, leading up to exam season in May.

 More startling is the company’s decision to allow at-home testing.
-The College Board has long held notoriously strict testing standards, but these are unprecedented times, and social distancing is a matter of public health.
+The College Board has long held notoriously strict testing standards; exams typically occur in group settings, under controlled conditions and with proctors.
+But these are unprecedented times, and social distancing is a matter of public safety.

 “Students will be able to test on a computer, tablet, or smartphone,” the company said.
 They can also submit photos of handwritten responses.